oscarmarinmiro/aframe-video-controls/README.md

 - Test on much bigger files
 - Volume controls
 - Another control to jump between different files so you can 'browse' different videos
+- 'Auto hide feature': If x seconds have passed after last interaction with player, hide the controls and A-Frame cursor

 ### Demo